Secret (2007 film): Reception

 Asianmovieweb is surprised to see Chou as a good director but dismisses him as an actor.
 The soundtrack is praised for its beauty as well as the cinematography and the attention Chou paid to tiny details.
 The critic also mentioned the logical gaps in the story being very distracting.

 Variety thought the film was surprisingly good, with decent acting and praised the music as well.
 The critic sees South Korean cinematic influences in Secret and compared the style of the film to early Hollywood pictures from the 1940s and Taiwanese pictures from the 1970s.

 movieXclusive.com states that it is rare to see such a well directed picture from a musician-turned-director but Chou is able to "pull it off".
 Casting choices were praised especially with regard to Anthony Wong and Kwai Lun Mei, the latter being praised for her ability to create a secretive air around herself.
 The best part of the film according to the critic is the "onslaught of piano performances" that were compared to action scenes of Jet Li and Tony Jaa.
 However, the critic was not satisfied with the editing and pacing of the film but nevertheless regarded the film as a successful piece of art.

 Combustible Celluloid named Secret one of the "most enchanting, captivating features" of the 2008 San Francisco International Film Festival.

-Remake
+Remakes

-On February 15, 2021, it was announced that a Korean remake of the movie would be directed by Seo Yoo-min, and would star singer and actor D.O. and actress Won Jin-ah.
-Filming for the movie started in November 2021 and ended on January 21, 2022.
+On 15 February 2021, it was announced that a Korean remake of the movie would be directed by Seo Yoo-min, and would star Doh Kyung-soo, Won Jin-ah, and Shin Ye-eun.
+Filming for the movie started in November 2021 and ended on 21 January 2022.
+It was released on 27 January 2025.

+A Japanese remake was released in 2024.